 WHERE: Erin Hills Golf Course, 652 acres of property in Hartford, Wisconsin.

-Refusing to settle for obtrusive hardscapes such as asphalt or concrete, they opted for a natural aggregate path blended with wax polymer thanks to Kafka Granite.
+Refusing to settle for obtrusive hardscapes such as asphalt or concrete, Erin Hills opted for a natural aggregate path blended with wax polymer, thanks to Kafka Granite.
 On flatter terrain, they chose to combine their aggregate with a stabilizing binder.
-With the first ever U.S. Open to come to Wisconsin to be hosted at their course in 2017, pressure was on to update all of the walking paths with Kafka Granite materials before the June 2017 event.
+With the first ever U.S. Open to be held in Wisconsin on the horizon, pressure was on to update all of the walking paths with Kafka Granite materials before the June 2017 event.

-Our wax polymer pathway mix combines natural crushed stone screenings or decomposed granite carefully pre-blended with an engineered polymeric wax in an entirely waterless process to create a unique paving alternative.
-This wax coated aggregate mix creates a dustless, sealed, non-permeable, but yet natural-looking surface that is perfect for use on a golf course as it can stand up to extensive wear and tear and the hilliest of terrain.
+Our Wax Polymer Pathway Mix combines natural crushed stone screenings or decomposed granite carefully pre-blended with an engineered polymeric wax in an entirely waterless process to create a unique paving alternative.
+This wax-coated aggregate mix creates a dustless, sealed, non-permeable, but yet natural-looking surface that’s perfect for use on a golf course, as it can stand up to both extensive wear and tear and the hilliest of terrain.

 Erin Hills was looking for a natural solution that would blend in perfectly with their gorgeous scenery.
-At Kafka Granite, we offer over 50 different colors of pathway solutions.
-It was no problem to create a specialized blend for the Erin Hills golf course walking paths that was a perfect color match for what they had envisioned.
+At Kafka Granite, we offer over 50 different colors of pathway solutions, so it was no problem to find the perfect color match that Erin Hills had envisioned.

 Additionally, the Erin Hills grounds crew will no longer be spending large amounts of time maintaining the pathways and will now be able to focus on the course itself.
-Our wax polymer pathways are easy to maintain and can be easily manipulated if subtle changes are needed.
-These new pathways won’t have a problem standing up to the harsh freeze/thaw cycles that the course is subjected to in Wisconsin due to their nonpermable composition.
+Our wax polymer pathways are easy to maintain and can be efficiently manipulated if subtle changes are needed.
+These new pathways have no problem standing up to the harsh freeze/thaw cycles that the course is subjected to in Wisconsin due to their non-permeable composition.

-Zachary Reineking, Director of Course Maintenance for Erin Hills had this to say about their new pathways at the end of this project, “Over the years Erin Hills has tried an array of products for our undulating walk paths.
+Zachary Reineking, Director of Course Maintenance for Erin Hills, had this to say about their new pathways at the end of this project: “Over the years, Erin Hills has tried an array of products for our undulating walk paths.
 The wax polymer and stabilized crushed granite from Kafka Granite provides a superior combination of ease of installation, durability, limited maintenance, and great aesthetics.”